Buying a foreclosure or REO property in

 What is an REO?

-A bank-owned property, on the contrary, is a much cleaner and attractive option.
-The REO property was unable to find a buyer during foreclosure auction.
+A REO, conversely, is a much neater and attractive deal.
+The REO property did not find a buyer during foreclosure auction.
 The bank now owns it.
-The bank will take care of the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+The bank will deal with the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from normal disclosure requirements.
 In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects they are informed of.

 Most banks have a REO department that you'll work with when buying a REO property from them.
 Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about their knowledge concerning the condition of the property and what their process is for getting offers.
-Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
+Since banks most commonly sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unknown damage and retract the offer if you find it.

 As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've submitted your offer, you can expect the bank to respond with a counter offer.
-From there it will be up to you to decide whether to accept their counter, or submit another counter offer.
-Understand, you'll be contending with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
+Once you've made your offer, you can expect the bank to respond with a counter offer.
+From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Understand, you'll be contending with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
 It's not unusual for the process of offers and counter offers to take days or even weeks.